solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     }
     ```

-1. Within the ``foreach`` block, add the following line of code to asynchronously create a collection item and save the result of the creation task to a variable:
+1. Within the ``foreach`` block, add the following line of code to asynchronously create a container item and save the result of the creation task to a variable:

     ```csharp
-    CosmosItemResponse<PurchaseFoodOrBeverage> result = await customCollection.Items.CreateItemAsync(interaction.type, interaction);
+    ItemResponse<PurchaseFoodOrBeverage> result = await customContainer.CreateItemAsync(interaction);
     ```

-    > The ``CreateItemAsync`` method of the ``CosmosItems`` class takes in a partition key value and an object that you would like to serialize into JSON and store as a document within the specified container.
+    > The ``CreateItemAsync`` method of the ``CosmosItems`` class takes in an object that you would like to serialize into JSON and store as a document within the specified container.
 The ``id`` property, which here we've assigned to a unique Guid on each object, is a special required value in Cosmos DB that is used for indexing and must be unique for every item in a container.

 1. Still within the ``foreach`` block, add the following line of code to write the value of the newly created resource's ``id`` property to the console:

     ```csharp
-    await Console.Out.WriteLineAsync($"Document Created\t{result.Resource.Id}");
+    await Console.Out.WriteLineAsync($"Item Created\t{result.Resource.Id}");
     ```

-    > The ``CosmosItemResponse`` type has a property named ``Resource`` that contains the object representing the document as well as other properties to give you access to interesting data about a document such as its ETag.
+    > The ``CosmosItemResponse`` type has a property named ``Resource`` that contains the object representing the item as well as other properties to give you access to interesting data about an item such as its ETag.

 1. Your **Main** method should look like this: